 The MS-DRG further specifies the diagnosis by adding a degree of severity for each DRG:

 In addition to their MS-DRG, a patient will also get other assigned codes, such as an ICD-10 code for what they came into the hospital for, as well as CPT-4 codes for what procedures they had, and possibly HCPCS codes for any non-physician services they received (such as an ambulance ride).
 But these codes are not used to generate the CMI, only the MS-DRG.

 - with mcc: multiple complications and comorbidities | most expensive

 - with cc: complications and comorbidities | moderately expensive

 - without cc/mcc: no complications and comorbidities | least expensive

 Each year, CMS assigns a weight to each MS-DRG based on the average cost to treat a patient in that DRG.
 Each of the degrees of severity (with mcc, with cc, without cc/mcc) has its own weight - lower for least expensive, higher for most expensive.
 That weight is also adjusted to account for hospitals facing unusual challenges, such as treating a high number of low-income cases or being a teaching hospital.

 Now that each patient case has an assigned MS-DRG, you can calculate the CMI.
-We'll continue with that portion of the calculation in our next post!
+We'll continue with that portion of the calculation next week!